European shares rebound as weak euro boosts exporters

 * Strong results lift Adecco shares

-The euro fell to below $1.06 for the first time in 12 years on Wednesday, extending a broad decline since the European Central Bank kicked off a 1.1 trillion euro ($1.2 trillion) asset-buying programme at the start of the week.
+The euro hit another 12-year low against the dollar on Wednesday, extending a broad decline since the European Central Bank kicked off a 1.1 trillion euro ($1.2 trillion) asset-buying programme at the start of the week.

-Traders said one effect of the ECB’s bond-buying programme, known as “quantitative easing” (QE), was that it made German and European equities look more attractive than Bunds, both in terms of comparative price and yields.
+Traders said that as the ECB’s bond-buying programme meant that German and European equities looked more attractive than Bunds with better yields.

-“We all know QE is no panacea.
-It won’t fix the problems of Europe, only reforms can do that, but one thing we have learnt is that money printing is good for equity values,” said Gary Paulin, co-founder of equity brokerage Aviate Global.
+“The strength of the U.S. dollar is going to support European equities.
+We remain with a ‘buy on the dip’ strategy,” Swiss bank Reyl’s chief strategist, Francois Savary, said.

+The rebound came in spite of a slump in New York overnight.

 Recruitment company Adecco also advanced 4.2 percent after its fourth-quarter profits beat expectations.